Merck Manual

 Some patients are asymptomatic or have only mild fever.

 Development of symptoms such as tachypnea, shaking chills, persistent fever, altered sensorium, hypotension, and gastrointestinal symptoms (abdominal pain, nausea, vomiting, diarrhea) suggests sepsis or septic shock.
-Septic shock develops in 25 to 40% of patients with significant bacteremia.
+Bacteremia is detected in > 40% of patients who develop septic shock.
 Sustained bacteremia may cause metastatic focal infection or sepsis.

 Diagnosis of Bacteremia